-Where electrode hot water boilers are used in closed systems, the use of de-mineralized, or de-ionized, water will be required to lower system conductivity.
+Where electrode hot water boilers are used in closed systems, the use of de-mineralized, or de-ionized water will be required to lower system conductivity.
 This relationship between the amount of condensate and the conductivity of raw feedwater should be reviewed carefully.
-In extreme cases, blowdown requirements may be high enough to significantly reduce efficiency and create disposal problems.
+In extreme cases, blowdown requirements may be high enough to significantly reduce efficiency, and create disposal problems.
 Under such circumstances, part, or all of, the raw feedwater may have to be de-ionized.

 This impact of blowdown on electrode boiler efficiency is important.
 In an electrode boiler, 100% of the electrical energy consumed by the boiler is converted to heat in the water.
 There are no stack losses and no energy is expended handling fuel or air.
-Even the horsepower used to run internal circulating pumps (if required) goes into the pumped water as heat.
+Even the horsepower used to run internal circulatin pumps goes into the pumped water as heat.
 Only two sources of heat loss remain; radiant loss to the boiler room and blowdown losses.
 A well insulated electrode boiler may have a radiant loss of less than 5%.
 Operating efficiency runs from 99.5% at full load to 95% at only 10% of full load; far higher than the best fuel-fired boilers, particularly at the lower loads.
 These efficiencies will then be reduced further by actual blowdown losses.
 The interaction of this efficiency characteristic with system load patterns will yield the actual operating energy cost.
 Electrode boilers are available in both hot water and steam versions.
-Water temperatures may range from 70 F to over 400 F, while steam pressures are available from 12 psi to over 500 psi.
-High-voltage electrode steam boilers are available for operation at distribution voltages from 4.16 to 15 kv in capacities from 1000 kw (3000 lb/hr) to 50,000 kw, or over 150,000 lb/hr.
+Water temperatures may range from 70°F to over 400°F while steam pressures are available from 12 psi to over 600 psi.
+High voltage electrode steam boilers are available for operation at distribution voltages from 4.16 to 25 KV in capacities from 1,000 KW (3,000 lbs. per hour) to 50,000 KW, or over 150,000 lbs. per hour.

-High voltage electrode hot water boilers are available in capacities from 2000 kw, or 6.8 million Btu's to 20,000 kw, or over 68 million Btu's.
+High voltage electrode hot water boilers are available for operation at distribution voltages from 4.16 to 16 KV in capacities from 2,000 KW, or 6.8 million Btu's to 20,000 KW or over 68 million Btu's.

-The savings realized in the operation and maintenance of an electrode boiler, vis-a-vis a fuel-fired boiler, are frequently great enough to offset the higher cost of electricity.
+The savings realized in the operation and maintenance of an electrode boiler in comparison to a fuel-fired boiler, are frequently great enough to offset the higher cost of electricity.